 If you are one of the nearly two million already running WordPress 3.7, we will start rolling out the all-new automatic background updates for WordPress 3.7.1 in the next few hours.
 For sites that support them, of course.

 WordPress Updating Tips

-When updating WordPress, themes or plugins, it doesn’t hurt to get in the habit of following the simple steps below… including double-checking with your theme’s developer *before* updating to make sure your theme will play nice with this new version.
-If you are on a quality theme your developer is most likely already looking into this.
+When updating WordPress themes or plugins following the simple steps below can save you some headaches.
+Take the time to double-check with your theme’s developer *before* updating to see if they have any concerns or comments about your theme and this new version.
+If you are on a quality theme your developer will be on top of this.

 WARNING: The upgrade process will affect all files and folders included in the main WordPress installation.
-This includes all the core files used to run WordPress, two plugins (Akismet and Hello Dolly) and two themes (Twenty Eleven and Twenty Ten).
+This includes all the core files used to run WordPress.
 If you have made any changes to those files, your changes will be lost.

 Step-by-step instructions to help you safely and easily update to the most recent version of WordPress.